 Requirement 3: Protect stored cardholder data

-• Only store and retain cardholder data as required for business, legal and/or regulatory purposes and at least quarterly purge unnecessary data.
+• Only store and retain cardholder data as required for business, legal, and regulatory purposes and at least quarterly purge unnecessary data.

-• Make sure to never store authentication data after authorization and ensure the data is unrecoverable
+• Never store authentication data after authorization, and ensure the data is unrecoverable.

-• Only display the six or last four digits of Primary Account Number (PAN) for anyone in the organization other than authorized individual with a legitimate business need.
+• Only display the six or last four digits of the Primary Account Number (PAN) for anyone in the organization other than an authorized individual with a legitimate business need.

 • Document and implement protection procedures used to protect encryption keys

-• Document and implement key management process and procedures for cypto-graphic keys
+• Document and implement key management processes and procedures for cryptographic keys

 Requirement 4: Encrypt transmission of cardholder data across open, public networks.

-• Never send unprotect PANs through end-user messaging technologies
+• Never send unprotected PANs through end-user messaging technologies

 • Document security policies and operational procedures, as well as communicate those and ensure they are in use